 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 You only need to load these compiler tools prior to installing the software.
-With very few exception, they are not needed for running the installed software later on.
+With very few exceptions, they are not needed for running the installed software later on.